codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/composition-service-discovery.md

 ##### Availability

 This feature is available for users with a Pro subscription. <br>
 Already a Pro subscriber?
-Contact us to opt in to this feature.
+Contact us to opt into this feature.
 {{site.data.callout.end}}

 Codefresh utilizes `Dynamic Composition Service Routing` to deliver seamless service discovery within a composition.